irfanhasib0/Machine-Learning/README.md

      title="Schematics" width="320" height="240">

-### ID3 Implementation from scratch with continuous data split based on entropy and information gain.
+### Decision Tree :: ID3 Implementation from scratch with continuous data split based on entropy and information gain.
 * Titanic and irish dataset was used for testing ID3.
 * Continuous data spliting based on information gain.
 * ID3 Algorithm with recursion.
 Best attribute was calculated based on information gain.